Code-Institute-Submissions/wrestle-match/README.md

 - Each matching attempt of two cards is classed as one move made and the more moves the user makes before finishing a game, the lower match rating they will receive as stars are deducted at certain move count thresholds.
 An unlimited number of moves can be made and there is no time limit in place to complete a game.
-- By deafult cards have a white border.
+- By default cards have a white border.
 When a matching attempt is made, the selected card's borders will either turn red, indicating a failed match or green, indicating a successful match.
 - Once all cards have been matched, all card borders will be green and a modal will pop-up in the center of the screen declaring the user as a winner and detailing some game stats including how many pairs found, how long it took the user to finish the game, number of moves made and the user's final match rating out of five stars.
 Below the stats is a button asking the user if they would like to start a new game straight away.
-- Again at the bottom of the bottom of the page is the same footer section.
+- Again at the bottom of the page is the same footer section.

 ![Game Won Modal Image](https://github.com/Gazroh87/wrestle-match/blob/master/assets/images/readme/winner-modal-screenshot.png)